nationalarchives/tdr-dev-documentation/manual/new-starters.md

 Try to run `git-secrets --install` in case it has not been initialised for that repo in particular.

 ## Config
-To list all configurations run `git-secrets --list` or `git config --get-all secrets.patterns`.
-The latter can be used to view only prohibited patterns.
+To list all configurations, run `git-secrets --list` or `git config --get-all secrets.patterns`; the latter can be used to view only prohibited patterns.
-If you don't see a pattern you wish to be scanned for run `git-secrets --add`.
-You can then add a prohibited or allowed pattern that you want git-secrets to look for.
-The patterns are defined using [regex](https://regexr.com/) to search for patterns in text being committed.
+If you don't see a pattern you wish to be scanned for, run `git-secrets --add`.
+You can then add a prohibited or allowed pattern that you want git-secrets to look for; the patterns are defined using [regex](https://regexr.com/) to search for patterns in text being committed.